KlasafGeijerstam/distributed_hash_table/files/specification/README.md

 is expected to be able to fulfill these operations with valid results.

 The second part of the examination is the implementation examination.
-You will be given time to show how you implemented the different parts of the node, how PDUs are handled and similar parts.
+You will be given time to show how you implemented the node, how PDUs are handled and similar.
 Prepare a list of features of highlights (or possibly lowlights) of your implementation, explain what parts were difficult, what problems you encountered and what parts of the implementation you are most satisfied with.